-1. Area of Specialization
+Area of Specialization

-Upon admission, students are accepted by one of the established areas of the Department of Psychology, i.e., Bio-psychology, Cognition and Perception, Developmental, Personality and Social Contexts, or Social.
+Upon admission, students are accepted by one (1) of the established areas of the Department of Psychology, i.e., Clinical, Developmental, Personality and Social Contexts, Social, or Gender and Feminist Psychology.

 Each area of psychology establishes its own course and prelim requirements.
-For a graphical representation of these requirements for joint students, see Appendix 21B.
-The student and her/his psychology advisor should review these requirements to develop their educational and research plans.
+1 For a graphical representation of these requirements for joint students, see Appendix 20B.
+The student and their psychology advisor should review these requirements to develop their educational and research plans.
 Within psychology, a grade of less than B- is unacceptable in core courses.

-2. Courses Outside the Area (Breadth Requirement)
+Courses Outside the Area (Breadth Requirement)

-To ensure a reasonable breadth and integration of knowledge, all students in the Joint Program in Social Work and Psychology are required to either be a GSI for Psych 111 or 112, OR take one core course from an area other than the student's area of specialization.
+To ensure a reasonable breadth and integration of knowledge, all students in the Joint Program in Social Work and Psychology are required to either be a GSI for Psych 111 or 112, OR take one (1) core course from an area other than the student's area of specialization.
 See the Psychology Graduate Office's "Requirements, Policies and Procedures Manual" for a list of approved breadth courses.

-3. Statistics
+Statistics